skywind3000/markpress/README.md

 ---
 ```

 WordPress server will allocate a unique `uuid` for each new post, and use it for post identification.
-Now you can edit `mypost.md` with your favorite edit and write something like:
+Now you can edit `mypost.md` with your favorite editor and write something like:

 ```
 ---